Nexlab-One/verus-t-rpc/docs/deployment/REDIS_SETUP.md

 This guide explains how to set up Redis for the Verus RPC server's caching functionality.

+## Usage in Payments

+- Payment sessions are stored under keys `payments:{payment_id}` (JSON-serialized sessions)
+- Revoked JWT IDs are stored under keys `jwt:revoked:{jti}` with TTL
+- If Redis is unavailable, both stores fall back to in-memory, preserving functionality for a single instance

 ## Quick Start (No Authentication)

 ### 1. Install Redis